Investigation • 5—7 min read

 Lessons Learned

 • Malvertising remains a primary entry to the scam funnel.
+Our threat detection and response workflow identified the malvertising IOCs within hours of deployment.

 • Trust-bait on social platforms boosts stealer install conversion.